slatex/stexls-vscode-client/README.md

 After you start the extension, it will prompt you to install the server for you.
 Press the install button and everything will done automatically.

+# Updating the backend

+In order to update to the newest version from the git master, you only have to `pip uninstall stexls` using the `pip` from the python interpreter you selected in the settings.

 # The Root Directory

 The `root directory` is the only directory you should have open in your